Fennecai/Aperture-Continued/README.md

 ## Credits
-CrishNate - code / textures / models / original addon creator
-Zer0NoWing - some code / a lot of testing
-MINxCaldarian - trajectory calculation method and some achievement icons Grocel / SligWolf - Buttons Addon
+CrishNate - code / textures / models / original addon creator / Help with fixing a diversity vent crash Zer0NoWing - some code / a lot of testing MINxCaldarian - trajectory calculation method and some achievement icons Grocel / SligWolf - Buttons Addon